embdev61/DataStructure/docs/SearchingAlgo/Meta_Binary_Search.md

 # Meta Binary Search (Binary-search-on-answer)

-## Skiena’s one-sided meta binary search (bit-by-bit index construction)

-This variant (described by Steven Skiena as "one-sided binary search") builds the target array index one bit at a time (MSB → LSB).
-It is a binary-search alternative that constructs the index in O(log n) bit-choices and can be easier to implement without off-by-one or overflow bugs.
+Meta Binary Search is a modified version of binary search where we use bit manipulation.
+We are to find the target array index one bit at a time (MSB → LSB) by using bit manipulation.
 It is also adaptable to arrays of unknown length (with bounds checks).

 ### How it works (short)
-- Compute number of bits needed for the largest index: `bits = ceil(log2(n))`.
+- Find Bits: Determine the number of bits required for the array size ($bits = \lceil \log_2(n) \rceil$).
-- Start with `idx = 0` and iterate bits from most-significant to least:
+- Start with `idx = 0` and iterate bits from MSB -> LSB:
   - `cand = idx | (1 << b)` (try setting bit b).
   - If `cand >= n`, skip (bit must be 0).
   - Compare `arr[cand]` to target: